BKA Board 2026

 Sarah been a member of the BKA board for about 2 decades, and has served as president/co-president for 10.
 In addition to serving on the Board, Sarah has also been involved in the BKA website, workshop and scholarship review committees, event planning, curriculum development and has spoken on panels and co-facilitated workshops.
 She was also part of the planning committee for #BKA14, BKA's anniversary conference in 2014.

-Jacquelyn Wells
+Co-President: Jacquelyn Wells

 Treasurer: Rebecca Schumacher